Lucky-ogolo/Smoking-Health-Risk-Analysis/README.md

 - Cholesterol levels
 - Hypertension risks
 - Smoking patterns by gender
----
-## 📊 Data Overview
-The dataset used in this project contains patient-level health and smoking-related information.it includes variables describing smoking behavior, health conditions, and demographic attributes, which allow for comparative analysis between healthy and damaged organ conditions.
-Key variables include smoking status,smoking duration,,daily intake ,cholesterol and hypertension risk , gender, and organ condition classifications(healthy& damaged)

 ## 🛠️ Tools Used
 - **Power BI** - Data modelling, visualization and dashboard creation